sabetaytoros/SudokuApp/README.md

 If the puzzle has more than 27 clues it does not need to backtree algorithm it solves directly the puzzle.

+My future chalange is to write the BackTrace Algorithm as a Generic Program to be used other than Sudoku games.